Hxmz145/Hxmz145/README.md

 - 👋 Hi, I’m @Hxmz145 i'm an IT student thinking of becoming a software engineer
 - 👀 I’m interested in ...AI
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently learning ...javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...